TWUOnline/ldrs591/_posts/2018-02-04-learning-activity-5-3-2.md

 published: true
 post_date: 2018-02-04 13:38:54
 ---
-<p>The article I chose to focus on for this unit is<em> The Effects of Servant Leadership Behaviours of School Principals on Teachers’ Job Satisfaction</em> by Yusuf Cerit.</p>
+The article I chose to focus on for this unit is<em> The Effects of Servant Leadership Behaviours of School Principals on Teachers’ Job Satisfaction</em> by Yusuf Cerit.

 <ol>
 <li>Were descriptive analyses reported?<br />
 <strong>Rating: 3/3<br />